Project 1: Archive

 • Translate the subject matter into diverse and unique visual forms

-• Improve results through peer feedback and discussio (*HUB-focused)
+• Improve results through peer feedback and discussion (*HUB-focused)

 • Enhance skills and capabilities for working with diverse media